Loading...

 , e.g. Administrator@<exchange_domain>

-Provide the password for the service account and the Exchange Server hostname.
+Provide the password for the service account.

 Provide Discovery Management permissions to the service account following these steps.